tomazsaraiva/unity-canvas-page-slider/Documentation/docs/setup-runtime.md

 6. Run the project and the pages will be added dynamically to the `PageSlider`.

 **Note:** For more complex cases you should create a custom class for the page layout.
 Check the `Demo_Dynamic` and `Demo_Lazy` available on the [GitHub repository](https://github.com/tomazsaraiva/unity-canvas-page-slider).

+## Helpful links

+- Understand the main concepts by reading the [getting started guide](./getting-started.md)
+- For a more in-depth explanation, check out this [video](https://youtu.be/Z3K6qApmTsY).
+- Explore the [API Reference](../api/TS.PageSlider.PageSlider.html) for more details.
+- Modify the source code available on [GitHub](https://github.com/tomazsaraiva/unity-canvas-page-slider).
+- Install directly from the [Unity Asset Store](TODO).
+- Get in touch with me at [tomazsaraiva.com](https://tomazsaraiva.com).